Unlocking Security: Tokenless Authentication for Non-Human Entities

 Real-Life Examples

-- IoT Devices: Smart devices communicate securely without needing to store sensitive tokens, reducing the risk of hacking.
+- IoT Devices: Smart devices communicate securely without needing to store sensitive tokens, which really cuts down the risk of hacking.

 Comparison with Traditional Authentication